solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 > **Note:** Azure Database for MySQL maintenance notifications are
 > incredibly important.
 The database maintenance can take the database
-> and connected applications down for a period of time.
+> and connected applications down for a short period of time.

 ## 10 / Summary